-Laser Ablation Procedure
+Laser Ablation Surgery

 We start with an ultrasound scan to identify the varicose veins.
-During the scan we will cover your leg with drapes.
+During the scan, we will cover your leg with drapes.
 Depending on the vein location, you’ll be on your back or front.
 We then mark the varicose veins with a pen.

 Next, we inject a small amount of anesthetic directly above the vein, and we insert a needle into the targeted vein.
 We pass a wire